mas-4/minimalpairs/README.md

 The Deck
 --------

 So as predicted I finished today.
-Added too ipy files because my first attempt to create the deck was a little short sighted and I didn't think about how to cite the file name to play the audio.
+Added 2 ipy files because my first attempt to create the deck was a little short sighted and I didn't think about how to cite the file name to play the audio.